ping-api/examples/README.md

 ## First test
 After you create the project, then you can click the `New test` button to create a `test`.
-You can set the api the uri and the method of the test.
+You can set the method, uri, headers, parameters and request body of the test.
 Then you can write the test script like this.
-#### Test Script: GET /
+##### Test Script: GET /
 ```js
 this.testCase = function (test, response) {
     test.expect(1);  // how many expectations in this test case.